mark-watson/Java-AI-Book/manuscript/nlp.md

 Here “Arco” is a proper noun because it is the name of a corporation.
 The word “Arctic” can be either a proper noun or an adjective; it is used most frequently as a proper noun so the tag “NNP” is listed before “JJ.”
 The word “fair” can be an adjective, singular noun, or an adverb.

 The class **Tagger** reads the file lexicon either as a resource stream (if, for example, you put **lexicon.txt **in the same JAR file as the compiled **Tagger** and **Tokenizer** class files) or as a local file.
 Each line in the **lexicon.txt** file is passed through the utility method **parseLine** that processes an input string using the first token in the line as a hash key and places the remaining tokens in an array that is the hash value.
-So, we would process the line “fair JJ NN RB” as a hash key of “fair” and the hash value would be the array of strings (only the first value is currently used but I keep the other values for future use):
+So, we would process the line “fair JJ NN RB” as a hash key of “fair” and the hash value would be the array of strings (only the first value is currently used but I keep the other values for future use).

 When the tagger is processing a list of word tokens, it looks each token up in the hash table and stores the first possible tag type for the word.
 In our example, the word “fair” would be assigned (possibly temporarily) the tag “JJ.”
 We now have a list of word tokens and an associated list of possible tag types.
 We now loop through all of the word tokens applying eight transition rules that Eric Brill’s system learned.
 We will look at the first rule in some detail; **i** is the loop variable in the range [0, number of word tokens - 1] and **word** is the current word at index **i**: